Mwa22/figma-styles-to-ts/README.md

 ### Color

-⚠️ To generate Colors, you need to publish your styles in figma. ⚠️
+⚠️ To generate Colors, you need to publish your styles in figma. ⚠️ ⚠️ Only colors that have `one value` with a `normal blend mode` will be generated.

 | Config     | Summary                                                                                                                                       |
 | :--------- | :-------------------------------------------------------------------------------------------------------------------------------------------- |